-John has over 25 years of experience researching and evaluating American antiques and art, with a specialization in early Southern decorative arts.
-John is an accredited member of the Appraisers Association of America (AAA), the oldest professional association of personal property appraisers in the United States.
-John is current with the Appraisal Foundation’s Uniform Standards of Professional Appraisal Practice (USPAP) requirements.
-In addition to his appraising credentials, John also holds an auction gallery license from the state of Tennessee (TNGL #5157).
-He has given lectures on Southern material culture at Colonial Williamsburg, the Museum of Early Southern Decorative Arts (MESDA), the William King Regional Arts Center, the Appraisers Association of America national convention, the International Society of Appraisers national convention, and served as an appraiser for East Tennessee Public Television (ETPtv) and other appraisal events.
-He also authored “Regionalism Considerations: A Southern Focus” in the Appraisers Association of America comprehensive handbook, Appraising Art: The Definitive Guide to Appraising the Fine and Decorative Arts.
-He also served as a contributing editor for the Frist Museum’s Art of Tennessee exhibit in Nashville, Tennessee and has completed a museum graduate course sponsored by the Museum of Early Southern Decorative Arts at Wake Forest University.
-John was appointed to the Tennessee Executive Residence Preservation Foundation (TERPF) in 2012 and later elected chairman.
-Founded in 1971, the nonprofit foundation works closely with the First Lady of Tennessee and the Tennessee State Museum to acquire art, furniture, and objects of historic significance to enrich the Tennessee Executive Residence (also known as the Governor’s Mansion), with particular emphasis on objects with a Tennessee provenance.
+John Case is the founder and president of Case Antiques, Inc. and co-owns the company with his wife, Stephanie.
+He has over 20 years of experience researching and evaluating American antiques and art, with a specialization in early Southern decorative arts.
+John is an accredited member of the Appraisers Association of America (AAA), the oldest professional association of personal property appraisers in the United States, and maintains currency with the Appraisal Foundation’s Uniform Standards of Professional Appraisal Practice (USPAP) requirements.
+John has lectured on Southern material culture at Colonial Williamsburg, the Museum of Early Southern Decorative Arts (MESDA), the William King Regional Arts Center, the Appraisers Association of America national convention, and the International Society of Appraisers national convention.
+He also authored “Regionalism Considerations: A Southern Focus” in the Appraisers Association of America handbook, Appraising Art: The Definitive Guide to Appraising the Fine and Decorative Arts.
+John was a contributing editor for the Frist Museum’s Art of Tennessee exhibit in Nashville and was appointed to the Tennessee Executive Residence Preservation Foundation (TERPF) in 2012, and was later elected chairman.
+Case continues to lead the Tennessee Executive Residence task force which works closely with the First Lady of Tennessee and the State Museum to acquire and manage art, furniture, and objects of historic significance to enrich the Tennessee Executive Residence (also known as the Governor’s Mansion), with particular emphasis on objects with a Tennessee provenance.
+John is currently a member of the Museum of Southern Decorative Arts (MESDA) advisory board.

 Stephanie is the co-owner and Vice President of Operations of Case Antiques, Inc. Auctions & Appraisals.
-She has over 20 years experience in the antique industry including retail sales, estate sales, antique shows, and auctions.
-In addition to managing the daily operations of the Knoxville, TN office, Stephanie also manages the cataloging of objects.
+She has over 20 years of experience in the antique industry including retail sales, estate sales, antique shows, and auctions.
+In addition to managing the daily operations of the Knoxville, TN office, Stephanie also manages the cataloging of objects and is an Affiliate Auctioneer for the state of TN.
 Her specific areas of interest include Southern Decorative Arts, Asian Decorative Arts, and Native American Decorative Arts.
 Stephanie grew up in Pembroke, North Carolina, the home of the Lumbee Indian tribe.
 She received a degree in Industrial Relations from the University of North Carolina at Chapel Hill and worked in retail management for 10 years before co-founding Case Antiques, Inc. in 2005.

 Elijah began working with Case Antiques in the early 2010’s through his family’s moving company.
 He then became an employee assisting in estate pickups, inventory logistics, and auctions.
 In 2015, he moved to Charlotte, NC to go to seminary, before returning to Knoxville and resuming work for Case in 2021.